rmoreirao/ReliableAzureAPIM/README.md

 		- Backlog
 		- Prod and Non-Project Subscriptions

+		- Conversation with Duncan / Reinier on Security
+			- Prepare the Questions - Firewall, Public IPs, NSGs, SIEM monitoring

 	Things I can work on:
 		- Deploy Sandbox
 			- Issue with:
+				- Firewall - ongoing
-				- Bastion and Firewall
+				- Bastion

-		- Conversation with Duncan / Reinier on Security
-			- Prepare the Questions - Firewall, Public IPs, NSGs, SIEM monitoring

 		- Prepare scripts for Contoso